Payop/payop-api-doc/Withdrawal/massWithdrawal.md

 # Mass (batch) withdrawal requests

+This instrument allows automizing payments (for example, payments to employees, clients, partners, etc.).
 Currently, API supports batch withdrawal requests only.
 You can create one or more withdrawals using batch requests.

 * [Endpoint description](#endpoint-description)